VISIT US today! located IN CHARLOTTE, NC & SALISBURY, NC

 changes in their lives.

-Erica Kerr Sued acquired her Masters degree in Clinical Mental Health Counseling in September of 2023 from Liberty University.
+Erica Kerr Sued (she/her/hers) acquired her Masters degree in Clinical Mental Health Counseling in September of 2023 from Liberty University.
 She has counseling experience working with a variety of issues including life transitions, grief, postpartum depression, trauma, and anxiety within the adult population.
 She also serves children, teens, and couples in different stages of life, as well as religions and cultural backgrounds.
 She has experience working as a former teaching assistant and allergy technician where she worked heavily with the local Latino and Hispanic population in Charlotte, NC.
 These opportunities allowed her to not only immerse herself into the culture, but also appreciate the values of others including those of her

 clients.